 - Cooked, which are healthier because I could cook them myself, so I could enjoy them twice a week.

-And since I plan every week in advance, I can cook any tasty food I see on Instagram and Pinterest.
+And since I plan every week, I can cook any tasty food I see on Instagram and Pinterest.

 2 — Previous Knowledge of Meal Interactions